-The resolution of Hi-C technology is a limiting factor at the moment, as it makes it impossible to look at contacts between genes that are smaller than the resolution, providing instead an estimation of the locus surrounding the gene.
-If higher resolution techniques become available, it would allow to measure contact per gene, rather than an average of contacts in the whole TAD, resulting in more accurate estimations.
-Even at high resolutions, Hi-C results are always an average of all contacts happening in a sample, hiding the cell-to-cell dynamic contacts.
-Therefore, part of the information is hidden by the technique.
-Recently, a single-cell Hi-C protocole has been developed (Nagano et al., 2013), allowing to obtain DNA contacts profiles in each cell from a sample.
-Such technique, combined with a high resolution, would give much more power to future studies on chromosome architecture.
-Studies already reported that TADs interact with each other, and that these interactions can be represented as a hierarchy, forming “meta-TADs” which are rewired throughout the differentiation of cells.
-Therefore, keeping only the smallest TADs in the hierarchy as I did here is most likely hiding another layer of information.
+The current resolution of global chromosomal conformation capture techniques (including Hi-C) remains a limiting factor in measuring accurate interaction frequencies as it is impossible to look at contacts between elincRNAs that are smaller than the highest resolution (5 Kb) [REF].
+Instead, only an estimation of the region surrounding the gene can be measured.
+In addition, variability in gene expression levels between cells are high, especially for lowly expressed lincRNAs [REF].
+Therefore, even at high contact resolutions, bulk Hi-C data can only provide an average estimate of all chromosomal contacts happening in a cell population, thus masking the dynamics and variabilities between cell-to-cell contacts.
+Recently, a single-cell Hi-C protocol has been developed (Nagano et al., 2013), allowing one to examine DNA contacts profiles at a single cell resolution.
+Indeed, such single cell techniques, combined with a higher contact resolution, would provide much more power to shed light on how the impact of elincRNAs on gene expression regulation through modulating chromosome architecture.

 5. Materials and methods: